 Solutions to Fix the Problem

-1. Check and correct file permissions for the uploads folder.
+- Check and correct file permissions for the uploads folder.
+Set correct file permissions (usually 755 or 775 for the uploads folder)

-Broken links can frustrate users and harm your SEO.
+Broken links harm your SEO user experience and site credibility.
 Deleted pages or incorrect URLs can cause them.

 Causes of Slow Loading Times

-Large images, too many plugins, or a poor hosting environment can cause slow website speed.
+Large images, too many plugins, or a poor website hosting environment can cause slow website speed.

-1. Optimize images using a plugin like Smush.
+- Compress images using a plugin like Smush or Imagify.

-2. Use a caching plugin like WP Super Cache.
+- Use a caching plugin like WP Super Cache or W3 Total Cache.

 Common Theme Issues

-Common theme issues include compatibility problems with plugins or updates.
+Common theme issues include compatibility problems with plugins or layout breaking after updates.

 Fixing Theme Problems